Selah | Hitting the Pause Button Scott Pauley

 There is no “stop” button for life – it will go on until God says that it is finished.
 You cannot rewind to yesterday – it is over.
 It is impossible to fast forward to tomorrow – that is in God’s knowledge alone.
 But you can pause.

-At this season of the year and this time in history it is vital that God’s people hit pause and take a spiritual inventory of their lives.
+At this season of the year and this time in history, it is vital that God’s people hit pause and take a spiritual inventory of their lives.
 What is truly important?
-What needs to be eliminated?
+Does something need to be eliminated?
 What is missing?
-What is draining our energy and distracting our attention?
+Is something draining our energy and distracting our attention?
 What should we concentrate on in the days ahead?
 These are questions that cannot be considered, much less answered, while we are living in the blur of ceaseless activity.

 Years ago I was given a wonderful book on public speaking called Speak Like Churchill, Stand Like Lincoln.
 The first chapter is worth the price of the book – “The Power of the Pause.”
 Its premise was that the greatest way to place an emphasis is not to talk longer or louder, but to learn how to pause and let the truth sink in.
 The principle is good for all of life.
 Clarity comes through the pause.